-This year Joomla will be celebrating its 10th birthday.
-It is a strong, multi-purpose, and open source CMS.
-It has a large community of users and developers.
+Joomla is a popular CMS software and an open-source WordPress competitor.
+It is a strong, multi-purpose, and flexible CMS platform with a large community of users and developers.

-Joomla comes with all the things that WordPress can do, and then some more.
-It has extensions and templates.
-It is already used by millions of users, small businesses, corporations, government and nonprofits all over the world.
+Joomla allows you to do many of the things that WordPress can do and then some more.
+Like WordPress themes and plugins, Joomla comes with extensions and templates.
+It is already used by millions of users, small businesses, corporations, governments, and nonprofits all over the world.

-Just like WordPress, Joomla has a community support system, extensive documentation, and it runs on most web hosting platforms.
+Just like WordPress, Joomla has a community support system with extensive documentation, and it runs on most web hosting platforms.

-Drupal has modules and themes just like WordPress.
+Drupal has modules and themes just like WordPress plugins and themes.
 It shares the same software requirements as WordPress and Joomla, so it can run on pretty much any web host that supports WordPress.

 You can use free hosting provided by GitHub Pages with Jekyll.
-This means that if you are familiar with Markdown, SVN, Git, and command line, then you will be up and running in no-time.
+This means that if you are familiar with Markdown, SVN, Git, and the command line, then you will be up and running in no time.
 In other words, this is made for developers!

 Tumblr is a popular free blogging platform.
-Tumblr combines blogging with social, and makes blogging quite fun.
+Tumblr combines blogging with social and makes it quite fun.
 It has a strong user base despite the fact that it was acquired by Yahoo in 2013.